Are kayaks provided?

-Do I need to be an experienced kayaker to take part in a Burn Series Event?
+Do I need to be an experienced kayaker to take part in a Burn Series Adventure Race?

 Can I use a road bike?

-We recommend that you use a bike with a suitable off road tyre since the majority of the event is off road on either gravel tracks or singletrack.
-There is always sections of road and path to get you to these areas but since it is a one-bike event, we recommend a mountain bike.
+We recommend that you use a mountain bike with a suitable off road tyre since the majority of the event is off road on either gravel tracks or singletrack.
+There is a very small section of road (approx 400 metres) on the Mini Burn and no road on the Burn.
+A mountain bike is definitely the best option.

-Most of the route is very rideable, however there are sections, both uphill and downhill where you may be more comfortable to dismount your bike and push.
-We aim to provide a challenge for everyone and where there is a technical section there is usually a run around.
-We always advise to ride within your ability.
+Most of the route is rideable, however there are some steep sections, both uphill and downhill where you may be more comfortable to dismount your bike and push.
+We aim to provide a challenge for everyone so it’s important to know your own limit.
 We will provide a full briefing on the morning and marked maps will be on display highlighting the areas that are of a higher difficulty.

-What happens if I can’t finish the event?
+What happens if I can’t finish the race?

 If you are uninjured and able to continue until the next marshal, then this marshall will assist you in getting back to the event centre at the end of the event.
 It is important that you come back to the event centre in order to return your timing chip and to inform us that you are okay.
 If you do not, not only will we send out a search party, we will also be billing you for the timing chip, which we really don’t want to have to do.